kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 title: Introduction to Kaltura's Web Video Player
 weight: 401
 ---
-Kaltura's Web Video Player is an easy-to-use, powerful, flexible video platform, which is designed enable you to deliver videos on your website quickly and easily, allowing you to reach viewers, engage them, and maximize your revenue.
-Moreover, the Web Video Player technology is designed to ensure that the videos on your site will start quickly and stream smoothl.
+Kaltura's Web Video Player is an easy-to-use, powerful, flexible video platform, which is designed to enable you to deliver videos on your website quickly and easily, allowing you to reach viewers, engage them, and maximize your revenue.
+Moreover, the Kaltura Web Video Player technology is designed to ensure that the videos on your site will start quickly and stream smoothly.

-In addition, Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.
-All of the Web Video Player features are supported on both HTML5 and Flash using the same configuration, which makes feature integration across platforms simple and easy.
+Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.
+All of the Kaltura Web Video Player features are supported on both HTML5 and Flash using the same configuration, which makes feature integration across platforms simple and easy.

 {% onebox http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto %}